mr-bt/manager.README/README.md

 Be clear when you need the company's resources.
 Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you're cost-conscious.
 I like justifications that include, "this is what [company we respect] does" + "this is the ROI" + "this is what an experiment would cost, and if it works, from there, I can shut it down or scale it up" + "this is the most cost-effective solution for these reasons."

 Let me know when you bump into a roadblock that you can't solve or something needs approval from high.
 I'll work with you.
-Don't get hung up on "process", upcoming meetings and such.
-Just-in-time escalation is usually more efficient.
+Don't get hung up on "process", upcoming meetings, etc. Just-in-time escalation is usually more efficient.

 I love to work through problems together if it's helpful to you.